Research

 Frontiers of the AD model

-Other limitations are of a more abstract nature, and may come for instance from the mathematical equations underlying the code, or from the fundamental difference between computer’s float numbers and real numbers.
+Other limitations of AD can be of a quite abstract nature, and may come for instance from the mathematical equations underlying the code, or from the fundamental difference between computer’s float numbers and real numbers.
 Categorizing these limitations is difficult, and a (very long) catalogue may prove useless.
 Jan Hueckelheim considered the question of what one can reasonably expect from AD.
 The assumption is that problematic cases are often not about AD producing wrong derivatives, but rather meaningful derivatives, only for a model different from what the user has in mind.
 Accurate knowledge of the context in which AD derivatives are meaningful will help users build a realistic expectation for AD tools.
-A joint article “Understanding Automatic Differentiation Pitfalls” is in preparation.
-A poster has been presented at the ICML 2023 workshop “Differentiable Almost Everything” in June.
+A joint article “A taxonomy of automatic differentiation pitfalls” 11 was published this year.

 Application to large industrial codes

-In CFD, we continue support for the use of Tapenade to provide gradient computations in the Onera Platform “SoNice”.
+On CFD, we continue support for the use of Tapenade to provide gradient computations in the Onera Platform “SoNice”.
 SoNice is a new CFD platform developed at ONERA by Bourasseau, Maugars, Content and colleagues, as a successor to Elsa.
 In the modular architecture of SoNice, Tapenade is used to build the differentiated counterpart of each module or operator.
 The implementation of each module is devised to be platform-independent, eventually targetting several multithreaded architectures through e.g. OpenMP or Cuda.
 This imposes technical constraints on the language differentiated by Tapenade, at various abstraction levels that range from AD models for multithreaded code, down to ways of handling fpp and cpp directives and automatically setting entry points and labels in a differentiated code to allow for some necessary post-processing.

 • IMAG of Montpellier University (B. Koobus, coordinator),

-• Ecuador of INRIA Sophia-Antipolis.
+• Ecuador of INRIA Sophia-Antipolis,

-is supported by the French ANR and by the Russian Science Foundation, and is active till september 2024.
+and supported by the ANR, was active till September 2024.
 Norma is a cooperation on the subject of extending Computational AeroAcoustics methods to simulate the noise emited by rotating machines (helicopters, aerial vehicles, unmanned aerial vehicles, wind turbines…).
-A detailed description with progress reports is available at this location.
+A final synthesis of the work is available as 30.

 Turbulence models